-- (A) To elect all voting faculty members of the research and graduate council in the manner prescribed by rule 3335-5-34 of the Administrative Code. - (B) To initiate and to act upon any question affecting the policies of the graduate school or to request consideration and action by the research and graduate council. - (C) To approve, modify, or reverse any action of the research and graduate council. - (D) To receive the annual report of the dean of the graduate school and such other reports as the dean shall submit. - (E) To perform the functions approved by the research and graduate council.
+- (A) To initiate and to act upon any question affecting the policies of the graduate school or to request consideration and action by the graduate council. - (B) To receive the annual report of the dean of the graduate school and such other reports as the dean shall submit. - (C) To perform the functions approved by the graduate council.

-- (A) Meetings of the graduate faculty shall be called by the dean of the graduate school whenever so requested by ten per cent of the regular members of the graduate faculty or by a majority of the members present at any regular meeting of the research and graduate council. - (B) The dean of the graduate school shall announce the time, place and purpose of each meeting at least seven days before the date of the meeting.
+- (A) Meetings of the graduate faculty shall be called by the dean of the graduate school whenever so requested by ten per cent of the regular members of the graduate faculty or by a majority of the members present at any regular meeting of the graduate council. - (B) The dean of the graduate school shall announce the time, place and purpose of each meeting at least seven days before the date of the meeting.
 The dean of the graduate school, or designee, shall preside at all meetings of the graduate faculty.
 All actions of the graduate faculty shall be upon a majority vote of the regular members present.
 In case of a tie vote on any matter before the graduate faculty, the dean of the graduate school shall cast the deciding ballot.
-Any action taken pursuant to paragraph (B) or (C) of rule 3335-5-30 of the Administrative Code shall be proposed at one meeting of the graduate faculty and acted upon at a subsequent meeting called for that purpose.
+Any action taken pursuant to paragraph (A) of rule 3335-5-30 of the Administrative Code shall be proposed at one meeting of the graduate faculty and acted upon at a subsequent meeting called for that purpose.
 (Board approval date: 6/7/2005)